Dave-team/Knowledge-base/Principles.md

 ### Career
 - Be enthusiastic and energetic around creating impact
 - Embrace the challenges with confidence and optimism
-- Be resourceful and curious
+- Be resourceful, solution oriented and curious
 - Build meaningful relationships

 ### Experiences